2020-2021 Leadership Team

 2020-2021 Board Members

-Carrie has thirty years of finance and accounting leadership experience with a proven track record of building leading business organizations from the “ground up” in diverse business sectors.
-She has donated her accounting and advisory services to the Building Corporation of Delta Chapter of Alpha Delta PI and Travis County Medical Alliance and Foundation.
+Carrie is the founder of TravelToolsTips launched in 2020 and has thirty years of finance and accounting leadership experience across varied industries She has donated her accounting and advisory services to the Building Corporation of Delta Chapter of Alpha Delta PI and Travis County Medical Alliance and Foundation.
 Carrie is a graduate of the University of Texas and Syracuse University.
 She enjoys spending time with her family, friends, and her rescue pups as well as traveling the globe.
 Favorite Children’s Book: Owl Babies by Martin Waddell.

 Arthur is the Associate Athletics Director for Football Operations at the University of Texas.
 He is a Georgia native with more than 23 years of experience as an accomplished administrator.
 Johnson enrolled at the University of Georgia where he earned a Bachelor of Business Administration in Risk Management and Insurance and a Masters of Education in Business Education.
 While in graduate school, he began his career in Athletics while working in the Football and Event Management offices.
 In 2011, Johnson came to Austin to become the Associate Athletics Department Director at the University of Texas.
 He is responsible for the day-to-day administrative and logistical operations for the Longhorn Football Program.
 Why do I serve?
 Arthur has been involved in numerous professional and civic organizations and enjoys watching young people grow and develop.